 younger families then they will be happy to reconsider.

 CPRE Oxfordshire has launched a joint e-petition with Rural Oxfordshire Action Rally (ROAR) to ask Eric Pickles and our local MPs to end the unrestrained development in the county.
 It calls for a number of changes, including an end to the unfair penalties faced by local communities when a District does not have an up to date 5 Year Housing Supply.
 The Parish Council would encourage as many people as possible to sign the petition.
 If you would like to do so, please click on this link.

-As most of you are now aware the bi-monthly Dove has been replaced, on a temporary basis, by the Monthly Newsletter and for this the village should thank a NEW VOLUNTEER, Mark Boardman, who is prepared to give a few hours a month to publish the Newsletter.
+As most of you are now aware the bi-monthly Dove has been replaced, on a temporary basis.
 However should we wish to return to the format of The Dove then a team of at least 3 people is required to share the necessary work involved.
 If you are interested ring 721158.

 Milcombe Newsletter will be produced each month and will be available at the Village Hall; Church; The Horse & Groom; and at the New Road Shop.